 |

 Silver Members and up get access to view Extended Cut videos, when available.
-Gold Members can download the database template from class plus get access to the Code Vault.
-If you signed up on YouTube you have to register on my YouTube Find User page so I can set up your account here on my web site.
+Gold Members can download the files from class plus get access to the Code Vault.
 If you're not a member, Join Today!
 Recommended Courses

 Pre-Requisite